Suggested filters

 Parts of an Automation

-1. Triggers - a condition that has to be true for the automation to start.
-Triggers "start" an automation.
+1. Triggers - Triggers "start" an automation.
 For example, when a new lead is added to a campaign.

 You can find all active automations from the top navigation menu at Campaigns > Automations and campaign-specific automations on the Automations tab within the campaign.